rcgsheffield/sheffield_hpc/stanage/software/apps/python.rst

 Installation notes
 ------------------

-All anaconda versions on EL9 upto Anaconda3/2024.02-1 were installed using Easybuild 4.9.2
+All anaconda versions on EL9 upto Anaconda3/2024.02-1 were installed using Easybuild 4.9.2, build details can be found in folder ``$EBROOTANACONDA3/easybuild`` with the module loaded.